What is Shmirah?

 How do shomrim participate?

-Every shomer is free to choose which congregation(s) to partner with, as long as they meet the criteria of the congregation(s).
+Every shomer is free to choose which congregation(s) to partner with, as long as they meet its/their criteria.
 Shomrim choose when to serve and how often.
-We do request that each shomer serve a minimum of one or two shifts per year.
+We request that each shomer serve a minimum of one or two shifts per year.

 As a member of Austin Shmirah, you can: